Generally, California residence is established by one of the following:

-We do not accept photographs of documents; documents may be scanned and emailed or submitted in person in Admissions & Records.
+We do not accept photographs of documents; documents may be scanned and emailed to the International Student Program at email@example.com.
 The student will need to submit a new letter for each term of intended enrollment.

 Veterans Access, Choice and Accountability Act (VACA)

 Effective July 1, 2015, California Education Code (68075.5(c)c) allows California Community Colleges to grant full exemption from the nonresident fee for all students verified to be “covered individuals” per the below criteria and that qualify to use Montgomery GI Bill ® - Active Duty or Post-9/11 GI Bill ® education benefits (Chapters 30, 31, and 33, respectively, of Title 38, U.S. Code) while living in California.